Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 3. Policy

-Hillsong College is committed to providing safe and secure learning environments for all its workers and students, both enrolled and prospective.
-To better enable this, Hillsong College will:
+The College is committed to providing a safe and secure learning environment for all its workers and students, both enrolled and prospective.
+To better enable this, the College will:

 • provide a work and study environment that is safe and pleasant for staff and students which is free from harassment, bullying, and unlawful discrimination;